Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Results and Discussion

 \textbf{\textit{Limitations.}} While our method demonstrates strong performance, it is inherently subject to the common tradeoff observed in generative models between pixel-level accuracy and perceptual fidelity.
 Achieving high perceptual quality and anatomically plausible interpolations can sometimes come at the expense of exact pixel-wise reconstruction fidelity.
-Furthermore, the quality and consistency of input slices play a crucial role in the model’s output; severe motion artifacts, inconsistent slice spacing, or pronounced inter-slice anatomical variations can degrade reconstruction quality and temporal coherence.
+While potential remedies could include incorporating stronger anatomical priors, this would yet again introduce dependence on auxiliaries intentionally avoided in this work to simplify the pipeline and clinical application.
+Furthermore, the quality and consistency of input slices play a crucial role in the model's output; severe motion artifacts, inconsistent slice spacing, or pronounced inter-slice anatomical variations can degrade reconstruction quality and spatiotemporal coherence.
+The model was trained exclusively on ventricular short-axis (SAX) images, limiting consistent reconstruction of full atrial anatomy.
+Additionally, the current dataset does not contain paired standard 3D cine CMR acquisitions, preventing direct qualitative and quantitative comparison against fully acquired volumetric ground truth and limiting the ability to assess absolute volumetric accuracy relative to native 3D imaging.
 Such challenges remain critical considerations when applying the model to clinical data, where image acquisition variability is unavoidable.

 \textbf{\textit{Outlook.}} Although our framework is currently validated on cardiac MRI sequences, its underlying architecture and latent diffusion approach are broadly applicable.
-We anticipate that other imaging modalities characterized by limited resolution or sparse sampling—such as low-resolution brain MRI, computed tomography (CT), or dynamic ultrasound—could similarly benefit from this approach.
+We anticipate that other imaging modalities characterized by limited resolution or sparse sampling such as low-resolution brain MRI, computed tomography (CT), or dynamic ultrasound could similarly benefit from this approach.
 Future work will focus on adapting and evaluating the method across diverse modalities to enhance its clinical impact and generalizability.
+Furthermore, the incorporation of long-axis views could potentially benefit the anatomical plausibility and will be studied as future work.